 A New Jersey couple moves to Atlanta for a new job.
-She wants to embrace her new life by buying a house filled with Gone with the Wind type flair.
-He, on the other hand, would love to just move the house they had in New Jersey down south.
+She wants to embrace her new life by buying a house filled with Gone with the Wind-type flair, while he would love to just move the house they had in New Jersey down south.

-A twenty-something buyer in Dallas loves the character of Texas ranch homes from the 1950's with their shutters, crown molding, built-ins and hardwood floors.
-But her boyfriend coming along on the house hunt sees only repairs.
-So she's hoping that, with his help, she can find a house with the perfect combination of traditional charm and practical updating that all fits into an entry level $190,000 budget.
+A twenty-something buyer in Dallas loves the character of Texas ranch homes from the 1950s.
+She adores all the shutters, crown molding, built-ins and hardwood floors, but her boyfriend coming along on the house hunt only sees repairs.

-A single gal in D.C. is hoping to find a contemporary condo with lots of amenities and low HOA fees, under $240,000.
+A single gal in Washington, DC, is hoping to find a contemporary condo with lots of amenities and low HOA fees.
 She's enlisted the help of a friend who insists she should live in the heart of the city, as opposed to neighboring Alexandria.
-Will she listen?

-A San Antonio couple, both engineers, plan on buying a fixer-upper, and doing all the renovation work themselves.
-He wants a two-story Colonial, but she hates stairs and has her heart set on a one-story Ranch.
-They also need room for a workshop and a big enough backyard for their dogs.
+A San Antonio couple, both engineers, plan on buying a fixer-upper and doing all the renovation work themselves.
+He wants a two-story Colonial, but she hates stairs and has her heart set on a one-story ranch home.

-A first time buyer in Sioux Falls, South Dakota, is bringing along his live-in girlfriend for input.
-And input is something she's happy to give.
-She wants him to buy a cute and cozy bungalow.
-He wants a mid-century modern home with clean lines and lots of wall space to hang his art - a tough find in Sioux Falls.
-Can she convince him cozy is the way to go?
+A first-time buyer in Sioux Falls, South Dakota, is bringing along his live-in girlfriend for input.
+She wants him to buy a cute and cozy bungalow, while he wants a midcentury modern home with clean lines and lots of wall space to hang his art.

-A Tallahassee couple want out of their cramped condo, into a bigger place where they can start a family.
-Unfortunately, he has his heart set on a Colonial house like the one he grew up in back in New York.
-She wants to embrace the Florida style ranch.
-Plus, any house they get will need a huge closet to accommodate her growing collection of vintage clothing.
+A Tallahassee couple wants out of their cramped condo and into a bigger place where they can start a family.
+He has his heart set on a Colonial house like the one he grew up in back in New York, while she wants to embrace the Florida-style ranch.

-A couple has a relatively low $200,000 budget to find a home in the up-and-coming area of East Nashville, but that hasn't stopped them from making a lengthy wish list.
-She wants a Craftsman with a big master bedroom, an oversized shower, and an updated kitchen.
-Being in the construction industry, he wants something well-built, preferably a brick house, that doesn't need a lot of work.
-Good luck with that.
+A couple with a tight budget want to find a home in up-and-coming area East Nashville, but that hasn't stopped them from making a long wish list.
+She wants a Craftsman with an updated kitchen, while he wants a brick house that doesn't need a lot of work.

 A New Jersey couple has a big disagreement on the Jersey Shore.
-He dreams a shot-gun style, low-maintenance home, while she would love a Cape Cod they can fix up.
-Add to their list that she's afraid of old houses, so won't live in anything built before 1960, and he insists on buying something on a raised foundation to fend off hurricane damage.
+He dreams a shotgun-style, low-maintenance home, and while she would love a Cape Cod they can fix up, she's afraid of old houses and won't live in anything built before 1960.

 A Montgomery, Alabama, couple have completely different styles.
-He wants a vintage Victorian with character, because he feels like those houses look like a mark of success.
-She wants a Craftsman with a big front porch and a lot of natural light.
+He wants a vintage Victorian with character because he feels like those houses look like a mark of success, and she wants a Craftsman with a big front porch and a lot of natural light.

-A D.C buyer looking for the perfect new home has a relatively low budget of $430,000.
-With a few friends along on the hunt, will she find a house that meets her high expectations without busting her budget?
+A Washington, DC, buyer looking for the perfect new home has a relatively low budget of $430,000.
+With a few friends along on the hunt, she hopes to find a house that meets her high expectations without busting the bank.

-A recently engaged couple wants to find a place in Phoenix that's closer to the center of town to shorten his commute and her drive to and from the airport.
-She's looking for a contemporary townhouse, with brand new high-end finishes, and absolutely move-in ready.
-But Randy is much more interested in a Mediterranean-style detached house, because he doesn't want to worry about playing his surround sound too loud and disturbing neighbors.
+An engaged couple wants to find a place in Phoenix that's closer to the center of town.
+She's looking for a move-in ready townhouse with high-end finishes, but he's interested in a Mediterranean-style detached house where he can play his surround sound.